How to Play All Day in the Snow Without Freezing Your Ass Off

 When it comes to keeping your feet warm, good footwear is key.
 And what works can be pretty individual.
 My tentmate in winter camping class actually went through about three pairs of boots with various socks before she found the magic bullet (Sorels, in her case).

 Of course, boots can be pricey, so it’s best to test before you invest.
-When possible, try renting or borrowing pricey footwear before committing.
+When possible, try borrowing (or even renting, when available) pricey footwear before committing.
 Some options to consider:

 - Backpacking boots.
 Run-of-the-mill hikers can sometimes work for shorter day hikes and snowshoes — especially if waterproof and combined with heavy socks.